vicscherman/WebCamMotionDetector/README.md

 # WebCamMotionDetector
-a webcam motion detector app that uses openCV and facial recognition
+a webcam motion detector app that uses openCV to create movement logs